Protect Yeelirrie: Uphold Environmental Laws

 The Conservation Council of WA together with three Traditional Owners, represented by the Environmental Defender’s Office, are challenging the environmental approval for Yeelirrie in court today!

 We are not taking this step lightly - it is costly and difficult - but we cannot allow a project to go unchallenged when there were legal flaws in the way the approval was granted, and which would knowingly cause the extinction of unique species and set such a dangerous precedent for our environment.

-We need your help with court costs for this Supreme Court challenge.
+We need your help with court costs!

 Please support this case with your donation today to help us protect Yeelirrie and defend WA’s environmental laws.